anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/16-soft-links-and-hard-links.md

    cat Anup_hardlink
    ```

-   Output: `Anup is a superhero\n123`.
+   Output: `Anup is a superhero`.
 This confirms that the hard link reflects changes made to the source file.

 7. Remove the source file:
    ```bash